 - To shred, simply slide the food up and down the face of the slicer.
 The super sharp blades are designed to cut in the perfect thickness, and they work in both directions.
 DO not lift up when you get to the bottom, simply slide back to keep on shredding.

 - Keep slicing and perfect shreds will fall down under the slicer.
 Work over a bowl or plate for collection, or get the slice and serve bowl that compliments this tool.
 As food gets used, more will be exposed, and when using the safety holder, you should be able to use almost every last bit.

 - Collect your work and add to recipe or salad.

 - Hand wash or clean in dishwasher when finished.

 There are many ways to shred a carrot.
 The exact method you want to go with will depend on what exactly you are using it for.
 Some dishes will benefit from the thin mushy shreds that a regular grater makes, and others will not.
 For the thickest, most accurate finished product, doing it by hand can not be beat, but may of us will prefer a faster and easier way to achieve similar results.
 The tools above are great options, and will definitely make it easy to make a pile of shredded carrots for salads and other stuff.
 For preservation of crunch and results that are quick to accomplish, a julienne peeler or slicer are your best bet.
 Quickly top a salad or add some color to that food you are cooking without breaking out a knife, or risking your precious fingers.

-For all those out there that just like reading about carrots, and do not yet know what you will do with them, here is a quick and easy recipe you can make with your pile of orange shreds.
+For all those out there that just like reading about carrots, and don’t yet know what you’ll do with them, here’s a quick and easy recipe you can make with your pile of orange shreds.